abrown19/Skeleton-A11y/README.md

 ## Acknowledgement

 Le Skeleton d'origine a été créé par [Dave Gamache](https://twitter.com/dhg).
+The A11y fork is created and maintained by [Shirley NOËL](https://github.com/Agesse).